AmaxGuan/Werewolves/README.md

 This is a simple web server that can run on a laptop with ruby, and connect from your cell phones to play Werewolves game, so that all the players can enjoy the game itself

-This server is still under development
+This server is still under development, currently only support logic for the first night

 # How to Run